Thailand's 'spirit houses' believed to bring fortune and protection | DW | 01.09.2021

 Eagle-eyed visitors to Thailand may have noticed these miniature shrines set up in cities across the country.

-It is a common sight to see locals pausing on a busy Bangkok street to give these doll-house -like structures a deferential "wai" (a traditional form of greeting in Thailand).
-Some leave offerings at these ornate structures, ranging from candles, incense, flowers, food and drinks.
+It is a common sight to see locals pausing on a busy Bangkok street to give such doll-house-like structures a deferential "wai" (a traditional form of greeting in Thailand).
+Some leave offerings at the ornate shrines, ranging from candles, incense and flowers to food and drinks.

 "Guardian spirits are everywhere, whether near houses, temples, farmlands or rivers.
 They protect different places and look after us," Narongdet Sapprathueang, a spiritual adviser, told DW.

-The elaborate shrines are believed to shelter spirits that "own" the land at the location of homes and business.
-They are built in the hopes of the land becoming blessed and bringing good fortune to residents and workers.
+The elaborate shrines are believed to shelter spirits that "own" the land at the location of homes and businesses.
+They are built in the hope that the land will be blessed and that residents and workers will enjoy good fortune.

 "It is believed that appeasing the spirits facilitates happiness, prosperity and peaceful life," said Narongdet.

-However, according to the tradition, misfortune is said to come to those who fail to abide by these beliefs, if the spirits are not given the proper tributes or shown respect.
+However, according to the tradition, misfortune is said to come to those who fail to abide by these beliefs — in other words, if the spirits are not given the proper tributes or shown respect.

-"My dad was without a job but he found one soon afterwards and even won some money in the lottery," Chanidapha told DW.
+"My dad was without a job but he found one soon afterward and even won some money in the lottery," Chanidapha told DW.
 "He was converted into a believer."

 Inside, the houses are often decorated with tiny figurines, including entourages of servants, dancers and animals such as elephants and tigers.